visaplan/visaplan.recipe.symlinks/README.rst

         Will fail in cases the use of relative paths is not possible or not advisable, e.g. if the path to document-root contains symbolic links.

-    auto
-        use relative paths, if possible.

-    For now, only absolute link targets are implemented (relative-links = off).

 link-leaves
     Allowed values are: